lesliekim1/LSystemsLab/README.md

 # LTurtles

-A small experiment to explore L-Systems and Python's Turtles.
+A mini experiment to explore L-Systems and Python's Turtles.
 It serves as a simple demonstration of recursive growth patterns and automated drawing behavior.

 ## Features